-- 1) Use a 50 : 1 gasoline-oil mixture to start the engine. - Start the engine.
+- 1) Use a 50:1 gasoline-oil mixture to start the engine. - 2) Start the engine.
 Leave it idling.

-- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from flywheel and other rotating parts while engine is running. - 3) Watch for oil flowing through the oil feed pipes.
-After any air in the oil lines has been expelled, YAMAHA PRECISION BLEND SYSTEM should supply oil normally.
-If no oil has begun flowing after 10 minutes of idling, consult your Yamaha dealer.
+- Do not touch or remove electrical parts when starting or during operation. - Keep hands, hair, and clothes away from the flywheel and other rotating parts while the engine is running. - 3) Watch for oil flowing through the oil feed pipes.
+After any air in the oil lines has been expelled, the oil injection system should supply oil normally.
+If no oil is flowing after 10 minutes of idling, consult your Yamaha dealer.

-When operating the engine after a long period of storage, be sure to take the above steps; otherwise, engine seizure may occur.
+Be sure to take the above steps when operating the engine after a long period of storage.
+Otherwise engine seizure could occur.

-BREAKING IN (RUNNING IN) ENGINE
+BREAKING IN ENGINE

-Your new engine requires a period of break-in (running-in) to allow mating surfaces of moving parts to wear-in evenly.
-Correct break-in (running-in) will help ensure proper performance and longer engine life.
+Your new engine requires a period of break-in to allow mating surfaces of moving parts to wear in evenly.
+Correct breakin will help ensure proper performance and longer engine life.

-- Failure to follow the break-in (runningin) procedure may result in reduced engine life or even severe engine damage. - Premix fuel must be used during breakin (running-in) in addition to oil in the YAMAHA PRECISION BLEND SYSTEM.
+- Failure to follow the break-in procedure could result in reduced engine life or even severe engine damage. - Premix fuel must be used during breakin, in addition to oil in the oil injection system.

-Break-in (running-in) time: 10 hours
+Break-in time: 10 hours